Jump Statement in Java: Break, Continue and Return

 Steps Of The Program:

-3. In all other cases, the for loop will print the elements one by one.
+4. In all other cases, the for loop will print the elements individually.
 We will normally print the data.

 Output: